-The Collection holds over 4,000 books and pamphlets, along with dissertations, working papers and a number of rare journal titles relating to his area of expertise.
+The collection holds over 4,000 books and pamphlets, along with dissertations, working papers and a number of rare journal titles relating to Nicholls’s area of expertise.
 It also holds archival material relating to David Nicholls which includes many of his manuscripts, articles, and personal papers.
 We are in the process of creating a definitive list of this material.

 Series A David Nicholls papers – publications

 The collection is catalogued and can be searched online using Oxford University’s SOLO catalogue.
-Researchers have come from as far afield as North America and the Caribbean to consult books and pamphlets, many of which are unavailable elsewhere.
+Many of the books and pamphlets are unavailable elsewhere.

 Researchers may also be interested in a collection of papers relating to Trinidad and Jamaica in the Weston Library, Oxford.
 These have been deposited by Professor Colin Clarke, trustee of the David Nicholls Memorial Trust.
-Details can be found at http://www.bodley.ox.ac.uk/dept/scwmss/wmss/online/modern/clarke-colin/clarke-colin.html.
+Details can be found by searching here.

-The Collection is open to all interested students and researchers by appointment only.
+Access to the collection is by appointment only.
 Borrowing is not generally permitted, but researchers based outside Oxford are able to request items on inter-library loan.
 Please read Borrowing from the DNMC for more information.
-Oxford-based researchers are welcome to use the Collection on a reference basis.
-Photocopying facilities are available.
-Please contact the College Librarian at email@example.com to make an appointment.

 See also: The David Nicholls Memorial Trust